 Let's bow for a word of prayer together.
 There's so much for us to learn.
 There's so much for me to learn but I hope you will at least not follow in my footsteps of making the mistakes.
 Let us as a church, not aim for statistics.
 Not aim for just some figures that make us look good but genuinely helping one and all to really get the Gospel.

 Oh, we need to pray.
 And it is all the sovereign grace of God when he saves someone.
 But we can all do it better, we can all do it more biblically.
 We can do it more patiently, we can do it lovingly.
 We can do it in such a way that the Holy Spirit is most free to work in the hearts of men and women.
 And I pray that the teachings of Jesus in the parables here would somehow beautifully shape the way you live and give the Gospel.

-So, Father, thank you this morning we could hear your Word.
-We thank you for these stories that we can tell to the nations.
+So, Father, thank You for this morning that we could hear Your Word.
+We thank You for this story that we can tell to the nations.
 Stories of salvation and light.
 May this be first of all receive into our hearts this morning.
-And then, may this be faithfully declared and taught through your Church from this morning.
-So bless your Church and we thank you for Jesus and His love.
-We pray all these in Jesus’ name.
+And then, may this be faithfully declared and taught through Your Church from this morning.
+So bless Your Church and we thank You for Jesus and His love.
+We pray all these in Jesus’ Name.
 Amen.

 We are looking for sermon transcribers/transcript reviewers.

 Email [email protected] to serve or to report transcription errors.

 10 Nov 2019

 29 Sep 2019